zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 In a business setting, one often uses the phrase “T he reason I’m calling is that,” and then you give the person the reason that you are calling.
 Well, here Jake says, “The reason I’m calling is that we’d like to offer you the position you interviewed for last week.”
 “To offer someone a pos ition” is to tell someone that you want to give him a job – and of course the pers on, if he wants the job, will accept your offer or not.
 Here Jake is offering Sal ima this position, this job for which she interviewed last week.

 Salima says, “Oh, that’s great.
 I was really impres sed with Fixit.”
 “To be impressed” here means to have a very positive react ion to, or a very positive idea about, in this case, the company.
 Jake says, “I’m g lad to hear it,” meaning I’m happy that you liked our company.
-“We’re prepared t o offer you a starting salary of $55,000.”
+“We’re prepared to offer you a starting salary of $55,000.”
 “We’re prepared” means we are willing to give you a starting salary of $55,000.

 A “starting salary” is the amount of money you get paid when you first start working for a company.
 “Salary” (salary) is the amo unt of money you get at your job, the amount of money the company pays you to wo rk for them.
 Jake says, “You will get full medical and dental coverage, and  vision coverage is optional.”
 Jake is telling Salima that the company, Fixit Corp , will pay for her medical and dental coverage.
 “Medical and dental coverage” refe rs to health insurance that will pay for your bills, your expenses, if you get sick.